 Type of Charts for Data Visualization

-A bar chart displays changes over time, too.
-But if more than one variable appears, a bar chart will make it easy to evaluate the data for each variable at any time.
+A bar chart displays changes over time too.
+But, if more than one variable appears, a bar chart will make it easy to evaluate the data for each variable at any time.
 For example, a bar chart might compare this year’s sales to last year’s sales.

-A histogram appears like a bar chart, but over time it does calculate frequency rather than patterns.
+A histogram appears like a bar chart.
+But, over time, it does calculate frequency rather than patterns.
 A histogram’s x-axis lists the variable’s “bins,” or intervals, and the y-axis is frequency, and each bar reflects the bin’s frequency.
 For example, you may be able to quantify the frequencies of each reaction to a survey query.
 The response will be: “unsatisfactory,” “good,” and “satisfactory.”

-Many of the data handled in businesses have an aspect of the position, which makes it simple to explain on a map.
+Much of the data handled in businesses has an aspect of the position, which makes it simple to explain on a map.
 An example of chart analysis is to show the number of transactions made by consumers in each U.S. state.
 Any state will be shaded in this scenario, and states with fewer sales would be a lighter hue.
 And states with more transactions would be darker colors.
 Location knowledge may often be beneficial for recognizing company leadership, allowing the use of such essential data visualization.